Suspect in Manhattan hotel murder may be multistate serial attacker of women: Police

-NEW YORK — The man suspected in the beating and strangulation death of a Queens woman inside a SoHo hotel earlier this month is under arrest in Arizona, where he is charged in two stabbings, according to police.
+SURPRISE, Ariz. — The man suspected in the beating and strangulation death of a Queens woman inside a New York City hotel earlier this month is under arrest in Arizona, where he is charged in two stabbings, according to police.

-Raad Almansoori, 26, is accused in the death of Denisse Oleas-Arancibia, 38, who was found earlier this month at SoHo 54 Hotel sometime on either Feb.
-7 or 8.
-A broken iron was recovered at the scene and bits of plastic were embedded in the victim's skull, detectives said.
+Raad Almansoori, 26, is accused in the death of Denisse Oleas-Arancibia, 38, who was found at New York's SoHo 54 Hotel on Feb.
+7 or Feb.
+8. A broken iron was recovered at the scene and bits of plastic were embedded in the victim's skull, detectives said.

-Almansoori made statements while in custody in Arizona linking himself to a string of assaults on women, including the stabbings in Surprise and Phoenix, an attack in Florida and the deadly attack in the New York City hotel, according to the NYPD.
+Almansoori made statements while in custody in Arizona linking himself to a string of assaults on women, including the stabbings in Surprise, Arizona, and Phoenix, an attack in Florida and the deadly attack in the New York City hotel, according to the NYPD.

 Several of those crimes involve women who work as escorts, police said.